Working with GordonWeddingFilms

 I’m your guide

 I also guide couples on aspects they don’t always expect.
-This can be as simple as suggesting a quiet moment during the day for natural footage, or recommending pre-wedding activities such as a welcome dinner or a relaxed couple session, like for the wedding of Nicole & Jack in Thailand for which we planned excursions together with their friends before the wedding.
-These moments often become essential in building a more complete and personal film.
+I can recommend pre-wedding activities such as a welcome dinner or a relaxed couple session, like for the wedding of Nicole & Jack in Thailand for which we planned excursions together with their friends before the wedding.
+These moments often help build a more complete and personal film, while easing pressure and allowing for more natural footage.

 Beyond logistics, this phase is about comfort.
 Many couples are not used to being filmed, and I take time to explain how I work, what to expect, and how little they actually need to “perform.”
 This preparation has a direct impact on how natural and relaxed the footage will feel.
 For Pipay and Reda’s wedding in Marrakech, we worked closely with the photographer and suggested to the wedding planner that the ceremony be held in a different location, one that was far more photogenic.
 She trusted our vision.
 The result was striking, with beautiful imagery, and the couple was more than satisfied.